mikecroucher/awesome-MATLAB/README.md

 * [MatConvNet](http://www.vlfeat.org/matconvnet/) - MatConvNet is a free MATLAB toolbox implementing Convolutional Neural Networks (CNNs) for computer vision applications.
 It is simple, efficient, and can run and learn state-of-the-art CNNs.
 It provides pre-trained CNNs for image classification, segmentation, face recognition, and text detection.
 * [Piotr's Image and Video Toolbox](https://github.com/pdollar/toolbox) - This free toolbox facilitates the manipulation of images and video in MATLAB.
 Its purpose is to complement, not replace, MATLAB's Image Processing Toolbox.
 * [VLFeat](http://www.vlfeat.org/) - The VLFeat free and open source library implements popular computer vision algorithms specializing in image understanding and local features extraction and matching.
 It is written in C for efficiency and compatibility, with interfaces in MATLAB for ease of use, and detailed documentation throughout.
+* [MexOpenCV](https://github.com/kyamagu/mexopencv) - MATLAB MEX interface for [OpenCV](http://opencv.org), i.e. one of the leading libraries for computer vision.

 ## Model Reduction